|On July 3 1869 the Art Journal published Kellum's proposed design -- NYPL Collection|

 “It is very simple and very natural,” he explained to The New York Times.
 “I believe that you cannot get women to accept any help based on the condition of separation from the other sex, you can’t run a hotel for women successfully; and keep away the men.
 Women will not be kept from the other sex.
 I am convinced that they cannot be tempted by any comforts and luxuries to stay or live away from the other sex.
 You can run a hotel for men exclusively—but for women, you can’t.
 I believe that the majority of women not over 50 years of age entertain some hopes of a union and a great many over that age do; and you cannot do anything for them if you make the condition impair their chances in the least.”

 Whatever the cause, Mrs. Stewart closed the hotel to do renovations necessary to reopen as a commercial hotel.
 The changes would include a smoking room, billiard room, and barber shop.
-Several retail spaces along 32nd street were closed off and converted into a barroom with a 38-foot bar backed by broad mirrors.
+Several retail spaces along 32nd Street were closed off and converted into a barroom with a 38-foot bar backed by broad mirrors.
 Intended for guests only, it could had no street entrance.
 The other stores along 32nd Street were transformed into a series of dining rooms connected by arches capable of seating 324 persons.

 Balconies and additional stairs would give greater access to the courtyard which “will undoubtedly be the favorite lounging place of the new guests,” according to Judge Hilton.
 A large iron balcony, 20 feet wide, encircled the courtyard at the second floor “for promenading and lounging.”
 It was designed so that it could be protected by glass in the winter, making it useful year-round.

 Neither the closing of the hotel nor Judge Hilton’s opinions were well-accepted by the women of New York.
 On June 4 the Cooper Union was crowded to capacity with women demanding justice.
-“Never before did the historic hall contain such a multitude,” wrote The Times.
+“Never before did the historic hall contain such a multitude,” wrote The New York Times.
 One woman after another addressed the crowd, demeaning the judge (“Judge Hilton ought to know that he does not rule this county; that it is not a kingdom, and that if it was he would not be selected as King") and pressuring Mrs. Stewart “to see that what was intended for working women shall not be taken from them and that an equivalent charity under better advisers be provided for them as she may in her woman’s heart elect.”

 It was not to be.

 The alterations, costing $50,000, were completed in time for the opening on June 8 of what was now called the Park Avenue Hotel.
 Guests paid $3 a night for board and lodging and the first dinner, prepared by chef Edwards Schelscher, included 98 varieties of wine.
-The Times remarked on the dining room, “resplendent with unique spun and polished brass chandeliers, on a table covered with the choicest of linen, adorned with a profusion of delicate and fragrant flowers, set off with porcelain from Pilivuyt and glass-ware from Baccarat.”
+The New York Times remarked on the dining room, “resplendent with unique spun and polished brass chandeliers, on a table covered with the choicest of linen, adorned with a profusion of delicate and fragrant flowers, set off with porcelain from Pilivuyt and glass-ware from Baccarat.”

 |When the hotel reopened as the Park Avenue Hotel, the only exterior changes were to the first floor shops -- photo Hotels of New York November 1899 (copyright expired)|